 Pack Planner

-How Trailkeep calculates and displays pack weight, and how to use the summary chart.
+How Trailkeep calculates pack weight, reads the summary chart, and interprets per-category breakdowns.

 The weight summary at the top of every gear list breaks your total load into four categories.
-The summary is collapsible — click the header to hide it when you want more screen space.
+When you have more than five categories, a collapse button appears in the summary header so you can hide the breakdown and reclaim screen space.

 Weight categories